RAF Harpur Hill: Later uses

 After the RAF left the tunnels, Somerset-based Wrington Vale Nurseries bought the underground tunnel network in 1964 and used it as a mushroom farm for over 10 years.
 Rubble from the demolition of Buxton’s Empire Hotel was used to fill in the channel of the railway line in the main tunnel.
 After the tunnels were closed again, they were sold to a group of local businessmen who traded under the name Stowtime, and were used as a cold store for cheese; a warehouse was built for dry and bonded wines and spirits.
-Several local hauliers provided the transport for these goods.
-Some of these hauliers was Lomas Distribution, T&C Naylor Haulage and Christian Salvesen.
+Several local hauliers provided the transport for these goods, including Lomas Distribution, T&C Naylor Haulage and Christian Salvesen.
 Christian Salvesen was a major employer in the area; it later sold the site to French transport company Norbert Dentressangle.